jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>September 2019</b></div>
 	<div>Happy to announce that I just made my very first publication, with the people I met in ERAU REU!
-Our paper is accepted to <a href="http://www.ieee-icii.org/">2019 IEEE ICII</a>, all thanks to my amazing collaborators!</div>
+Our paper is accepted to <a href="https://ieeexplore.ieee.org/xpl/conhome/9048088/proceeding">2019 ICII</a>, all thanks to my amazing collaborators!</div>
 </li>

 <li>